Located at the foothills of the Alps, Salzburg offers its visitors beautiful day trips that are just a quick ride away from the city.

 In Berchtesgaden, there are several events that you might enjoy.

 These fascinating and fun events are a great reason to take a day trip to Berchtesgaden from Salzburg, no matter the season.
+You can check the official website of Berchtesgaden for a calendar of events (see the link in the resources section).

 However, some events that I recommend checking out are the Fasching Festival, May Day Celebration, and the Great Bavarian Evenings.